wp-plugins/instateam-instagram-importer/readme.txt

 == Screenshots ==

 1. This is the default screen you see after you install the plugin.
+Be sure to sign up for the e-mail list to get important updates about the plugin!
 2. This is where you manage your Instagram users and tags.
 3. This is where you can set a variety of Instagram import rules.
 4. Flexible Shortcodes give you precise control over your responsive photo grids.